V-Cent/TTE/docs/STYLING.md

 - "Bosses": This category is used for boss analysis and oddities.
 - "Misc": This category is used for any other information that does not fit in the previous categories.
 Minor techniques that don't affect the game as much (for example, an animation breaking) should also be placed here.
 When in doubt, check the Misc category of other pages.

+As a general tip, use images, tables, and formulas as much as you can to break the page flow and make things easier to read.
+A full view (1 screen on desktop and 2 screens on mobile) with only text can be tiring to read and can cause users to skip ahead.

 ## Other Resources

 You probably can edit a page by simply following the syntax of other pages, but in case you want further definitions of GFM and Markdown syntax, you can follow these links: [GFM](https://github.github.com/gfm/), [Markdown](https://www.markdownguide.org/basic-syntax/).